ashwinvk94/mav_trajectory_generation/README.md

+# Extras

+## Additions

+Added a new node which publishes a minimum snap trajectory through 5 points, whose coordinates can be set using rosparams.

+Use roslaunch roslaunch '''mav_trajectory_generation_ros dynamic_traj_pub.launch''' to launch the node.
+Launch rviz using '''rosrun rviz rviz''' and click on "add", then "By Topic" and then "PoseArray" to visualize the trajectory.
+Then use '''rosparam set /dynamic_traj_pub/z_2 1''' , etc to reset roparam and see changes in the rviz window.

+## Build errors
+Clone the catkin_simple repo(https://github.com/catkin/catkin_simple) into the same workspace before building to avoid errors.

 # mav_trajectory_generation
 This repository contains tools for polynomial trajectory generation and optimization based on methods described in [1].
 These techniques are especially suitable for rotary-wing micro aerial vehicles (MAVs).